 The bus makes several stops, including one at a series of petroglyphs.
 The rock carvings prove that the area was inhabited by more than just dinosaurs, albeit 200 million years later.

 Millions of years of erosion have turned the red rocks into pieces of art.
 Just like the rock formations in Quebrada de las Conchas, they all have names.
 Below are the Monk and his Cathedral.

 Talampaya’s scenery is truly unique.
 It’s hard to picture that this dry land used to be a fertile area, dominated by dinosaurs.
 200 million years later, we had to settle for a family of nandu.

 Valle de la Luna

 Seventy kilometers south of Talampaya awaits Ischigualasto, better known as Valle de la Luna.
 The park may be called Moon Valley, it definitely comes closer to the sun.
-The climate is so hot and dry that the wind feels like its coming from a hairdryer.
+The climate is so hot and dry that the wind feels like a blowing hairdryer.
 At the time of our visit, people were preparing for the first rain in over a year.
 The contrast with the Triassic Period couldn’t be greater, when this was a giant lake populated by a variety of fauna and flora.
 That is exactly what makes this area into a paleontological treasure.

 The small museum at the entrance displays replicas of the fossils that were found in the park.
 Just like Talampaya, Valle de la Luna can only be visited on a guided tour.
 Here you go on the tour in your own vehicle, lined up in a convoy with the park ranger up front.